 On August 23, 2021, the U.S. Food and Drug Administration announced that the coronavirus vaccine manufactured by Pfizer-BioNTech received full approval for individuals 16 years and older.
-The fully authorized vaccine will be marketed as Comirnaty.
+The fully authorized vaccine is marketed as Comirnaty.
 With this announcement, the Comirnaty vaccination is the first coronavirus vaccine to receive full FDA approval.

 To date, all COVID-19 vaccines are currently covered under the Countermeasures Injury Compensation Program (CICP) only.
 A countermeasure is a vaccination, medication, device or other item recommended to diagnose, prevent or treat a declared pandemic, epidemic or security threat.
 Federal declarations issued by the Secretary of the U.S. Department of Health and Human Services (HHS) specify the countermeasures covered by the CICP, which currently includes all COVID-19 vaccinations administered in the U.S. As of the date of our correspondence, the CICP is the only federal compensation program that covers injury claims arising or resulting from a COVID-19 vaccination.
 Additional information regarding the CICP can be found at the Health Resources & Services Administration’s (HRSA) website.